turnhub/chatty-challenge-app/README.md

 ## App requirements

-We'd like to see a minimal application that interacts with the provided GraphQL API and shows the list of chats in a sidebar.
+We'd like to see a minimal application that interacts with the provided GraphQL API.

+1. Show the list of chats in a sidebar

-Once a chat is selected from the sidebar, the app should list the messages for that chat inside the main area.
+2. Once a chat is selected from the sidebar, the app should list the messages for that chat inside the main area

-From the same main area, it should be possible to send a new message in the chat.
+3. From the same main area, it should be possible to send a new message in the chat

-New incoming chats/messages should show up in the app without needing to reload the page.
+4. New incoming chats/messages should show up in the app without needing to reload the page.

 ## Technical requirements